 A lot of tourists pay for disabled taxis, as it’s a pretty straightforward process with minimal hassle.
 However, most of the buses and train stations in Berlin are wheelchair accessible, making it a much cheaper option for travel.
 You don’t have to find a taxi, which can be difficult at times.
 You can even download a map of the accessible transportation system before you leave on your trip to Berlin!

 4. Navigating the Airport.

 Most cities have one major airport, with one or two for smaller flights.
 In Berlin, it is the “Willy Brandt” Berlin Brandenburg Airport (BER) in Schönefeld and has accessible public transportation options.
 However, Schönefeld requires a long walk, so it might be difficult for those who are not as mobile.
 It offers free Mobility Service, but note that if you are planning to use it, you need to inform your tour agency, travel agent, or your airline about it at least 48 hours before departure or arrival.
 There are various options for contacting this Service: call boxes in front of the terminals, service points in the check-in hall, and departure areas of Terminal 1.
 The Mobility Service will support you throughout your stay at Berlin Brandenburg Airport.

 5. Know which train station you are arriving and departing from.

-Due to the previous division of Berlin, there are not only multiple airports, but multiple large train stations as well.
-If you are using the train, it will likely pull into one of three stations: Zoologischer Gardens station in West Berlin, Ostbahnhof station in East Berlin, or Hauptbahnhof in the centre of Berlin.
+Due to the previous division of Berlin, there are not only multiple airports but multiple large train stations as well.
+If you are using the train, it will likely pull into one of three stations: Zoologischer Gardens station in West Berlin, Ostbahnhof station in East Berlin, or Hauptbahnhof in the center of Berlin.
 All of the Berlin stations have wheelchair lifts.
 To save yourself some energy and time, make sure you travel to and from the station that is closest to where you are staying and where you are going to visit for the day.